 - Quick Turnaround.
 A trenchless repair can be done much faster than a traditional repair.
 By using a trenchless repair, everything is done in a timely fashion.
 And remember: the longer a damaged sewage line is allowed to leak, the more damage it can cause.

-Knowing the Difference Between a Good Repair and a Bad Repair
+What the Differences Between a Good Sewer Repair and a Bad Sewer Repair?

 Homeowners usually try to find a repair service that they can trust to do the job right.
 If they know what a good repair looks like, it may help them to avoid any problems.
 A good repair will allow all of the sewage to flow out of the home freely and there will be no odors.